 Application proxies - front end development

-An application proxy is a feature that fetches and displays data on a Shopify shop page from an outside location that you, the developer, specify.
-For app developers, this means that the content on these proxy pages can be dynamic; capable of being updated as much as you feel necessary.
-App developers can use application proxies to display image galleries, statistics and custom forms, just to name a few examples.
+You can use an application proxy to fetch data from an outside location and display it on the page of an Online Store.
+For app developers, this means that the content on these proxy pages can be dynamic, or capable of being updated as much as you want.
+Application proxies are useful for displaying image galleries, statistics, custom forms, and other kinds of dynamic content.

 Add a proxy to your app